-Authentication Policy Settings O Safeguard Authentication Policy Response Timeout (0-255) User Attempts (1-255) Disabled v 30 sec 3 times Anniv Enable Admin Authentication policy is disabled !
+Authentication Policy Settings O Safeguard Authentication Policy Response Timeout (0-255) User Attempts (1-255) Disabled ▼ 30 sec 3 times Enable Admin Authentication policy is disabled !
+Apply

-Figure 4.130 - Security > Access Authentication control > Authentication Policy Settings from the user.
+Figure 4.126 - Security > Access Authentication control > Authentication Policy Settings

+Authentication Policy: Use the pull-down menu to enable or disable the Authentication Policy on the Switch.

+Response Timeout (0 - 255): This field will set the time the Switch will wait for a response of authentication from the user.
 The user may set a time between 0 and 255 seconds.
 The default setting is 30 seconds.

-Authentication Policy: Use the pull-down menu to enable or disable the Authentication Policy on the Switch.
-Response Timeout (0 - 255): This field will set the time the Switch will wait for a response of authentication